- Advances in Regulatory Economics series

 Chapter 15: Optimal Pricing of Mail in the Transactional Market and Welfare for the Wider Communications Market

-* Philippe De Donder†, Helmuth Cremer‡, Paul Dudley§ and Frank Rodriguez¶ 38 39 40 41 1 INTRODUCTION The traditional bulk-mail market can be thought of as serving business communication needs with other businesses and customers, and includes transactional and advertising mail, as distinct from single-piece mail.
+15. Optimal pricing of mail in the transactional market and welfare for the wider communications market* Philippe De Donder†, Helmuth Cremer‡, Paul Dudley§ and Frank Rodriguez¶ 38 39 40 41 1 INTRODUCTION The traditional bulk-mail market can be thought of as serving business communication needs with other businesses and customers, and includes transactional and advertising mail, as distinct from single-piece mail.
 Through transactional mail the sender is able to meet its obligation of providing information to the recipient (examples including bank statements and utility invoices).
 However, transactional mail can also be seen as one of several alternative media for financial institutions to communicate to their customers.
 Within this wider communications market, the financial institutions can and have started to develop internal profit centers in Europe to charge for their transactional activities.
 Such centers may form only one part of financial institutions’ overall profits and are investigated alongside the need for the universal service provider (USP) to break even and therefore within a wider communications market than just the mail market (but not within an even wider context of the financial institutions’ overall profits).
 In recent years mail volumes have declined within single-piece (SP) mail and bulk mail (BM) and while this is in part a consequence of the economic downturn, it is also due to the substitution of mail by other communication media.
-SP mail has been replaced by texting and email; advertising or direct mail (DM) has been replaced by alternative electronic communication; and transactional or non-direct mail (NDM) has been replaced by statements and invoices conveyed by email or over the Internet.
-Our particular...
+SP mail has been replaced by texting and email; advertising or direct mail (DM) has been replaced by alternative electronic communication; and transactional or non-direct mail (NDM)...

 You are not authenticated to view the full text of this chapter or article.